-The students' cost of attending the college is shown in Column 5 of Table 3.2, equal to a present value of \$56.8 million.
-Comparing the cost with the present value of benefits yields a student benefit-cost ratio of 4.7 (equal to \$266.7 million in benefits divided by \$56.8 million in costs).
+The students' cost of attending the college is shown in Column 5 of Table 3.2, equal to a present value of \$79.3 million.
+Comparing the cost with the present value of benefits yields a student benefit-cost ratio of 3.7 (equal to \$296.6 million in benefits divided by \$79.3 million in costs).

 Another way to compare the same benefits stream and associated cost is to compute the rate of return.
-The rate of return indicates the interest rate that a bank would have to pay a depositor to yield an equally attractive stream of future payments.
-Table 3.2 shows students of MHCC earning average returns of 20.8% on their investment of time and money.
-This is a favorable return compared, for example, to approximately 1% on a standard bank savings account, or 9.6% on stocks and bonds (30-year average return).
+The rate of return indicates the interest rate that a bank would have to pay a depositor to yield an equally attractive stream of future payments.35 Table 3.2 shows students of MHCC earning average returns of 17.0% on their investment of time and money.
+This is a favorable return compared, for example, to approximately 1% on a standard bank savings account, or 10% on stocks and bonds (30-year average return).

 Note that returns reported in this study are real returns, not nominal.
 When a bank promises to pay a certain rate of interest on a savings account, it employs an implicitly nominal rate.

+MHCC students see an average rate of return of 17.0% for their investment of time and money.

 Bonds operate in a similar manner.
 If it turns out that the inflation rate is higher than the stated rate of return, then money is lost in real terms.
 In contrast, a real rate of return is on top of inflation.
-For MHCC students see an average rate of return of 20.8% for their investment of time and money.

-example, if inflation is running at 3% and a nominal percentage of 5% is paid, then the real rate of return on the investment is only 2%.
-In Table 3.2, the 20.8% student rate of return is a real rate.
-With an inflation rate of 2.5% (the average rate reported over the past 20 years as per the U.S. Department of Commerce, Consumer Price Index), the corresponding nominal rate of return is 23.3%, higher than what is reported in Table 3.2.
+For example, if inflation is running at 3% and a nominal percentage of 5% is paid, then the real rate of return on the investment is only 2%.
+In Table 3.2, the 17.0% student rate of return is a real rate.
+With an inflation rate of 2.2% (the average rate reported over the past 20 years as per